jennie6151/cookbook/README.md

 1. Enable Heroku.
 2. Select Master Branch
+3. Select Settings > Reveal Config Vars > Enter "IP" in left column and "0.0.0.0" in right column.
+Then in a new row enter "PORT" in left column and "8080" in right column.
-3. Heroku URL is then produced.
+4. Heroku URL is then produced.
 Copy this.
-4. Clone code
+5. Clone code

 <a name="features"></a>
 ## Features